The postgraduate diploma consists of three prescribed Cognitive Behavioural Therapy (CBT) modules (each of 40 credits) taken at level 4.

 Supervision will be provided as part of the course to ensure consistency between the academic and supervision elements.
 Teaching will be supplemented by off-campus experiential learning in the student's place of work.

 Students are required to complete one essay in the first module, of a maximum 3,000 words, on assigned topics related to the module's teaching.
 This essay must demonstrate a clear understanding of the theoretical basis of Cognitive Behavioural Psychotherapies (CBP).
 In the final module an essay of 3,000 words is to be completed relating to the material in modules three and four.

 Students are required to write up four treated cases, one in the first, two in the second and one in the third term.
 Case reports are between 2,000 and 4,000 words.
 Case reports include: references to relevant literature, a description of the patient, a cognitive-behavioural formulation of the case, a treatment plan demonstrating knowledge of appropriate cognitive therapy interventions, an evaluation of outcome, and a concluding discussion.

 Evaluation of clinical performance

-a) Audio/video-taped treatment sessions
+a) Video-taped treatment sessions

 Students must submit four audio or videotaped examples of mid-treatment cognitive therapy sessions, the first of these is formatively marked by the supervisor.
-Tapes are submitted in fulfillment of module assessment processes, three in all, and will be evaluated summatively by means of the Cognitive Therapy Scale, an established measure of therapist performance.
+Tapes are submitted in fulfilment of module assessment processes, three in all, and will be evaluated summatively by means of the Cognitive Therapy Scale, an established measure of therapist performance.